GA-LEANDA - YORKSHIRE TERRIER YORKIE / MIXED (MEDIUM COAT) DOG FOR ADOPTION

 Description

 Dog Breed: Yorkshire Terrier Yorkie / Mixed (medium coat).
-Ga-leanda, just like her namesake from Wicked, Ga-leanda is the good witch you didn’t know you needed in your life!
-This bright, active, and utterly charming mystery mix (maybe a dash of Yorkie and a whole lot of cuteness) is 15 pounds of spunk, sweetness, and sparkle.
+Ga-leanda is a Yorkie mystery mix.
+She is 4 years old and 16 pounds of spunk, sweetness, and a little sparkle in her eyes.
 Ga-leanda is house-trained, attentive, and always aware of what’s going on around her.
-She has that classic terrier spirit — intelligent, bold, and full of curiosity — and she’s happiest when she’s part of the action.
-Whether she’s chasing a breeze in the yard, exploring a new trail, or snuggling up after a busy day, she brings energy and joy to every moment.
-She gets along well with other dogs and would thrive in a home that appreciates her clever mind and playful heart.
-Ga-leanda is the perfect blend of lively companion and loyal cuddle buddy — all wrapped up in a 15-pound body and a heart that’s 100% love.
-Ready to add a little magic to your life?
-Ga-leanda is waiting to cast her spell on you!
-Ga-leanda will require combing and regular grooming and has done well for the groomer.
-Sadly, Ga-leanda came to us with Zeus because their owner passed away at a young age.
-They are not a bonded pair.
+She has that classic terrier spirit, with intelligence and full of curiosity.
+Ga-leanda happily follows her foster mom around the house.
+She plays with a few different types of toys, but the rope toy is her favorite!
+When she wants to play fetch, she will drop the rope in front of her foster mom and give a little tap just in case mom didn’t see the rope.
+She happily waits for her foster mom to throw it so she can dash across the room to retrieve it!
+Ga-leanda gets along well with other dogs and would thrive in a home that appreciates her clever mind and playful heart.
+She is the perfect blend of lively companion and loyal cuddle buddy with a heart that’s 100% love.
+Ga-leanda could be an only dog or have another small dog in the home who is under 20lbs.
+We would like Ga-Leanda's adoptive home to have a nice size yard where she can run around safely supervised off-leash in a space of her own.
+She enjoys it very much.
+Since Ga-leanda does love to be right by you, she tends to get underfoot and could easily be a trip hazard.
+She would not be a good fit for a home with someone with any balance issues.
+Ga-leanda requires combing and regular grooming and has done well for the groomer.
 The adoption range for this dog is limited to NC, SC, VA and East TN.
 If you are interested in adopting this dog, contact h2hadoptionsgmail.
 There is an application process and adoption fee.
 WE REQUIRE AN ALL-ADULT HOME WITH A SECURELY FENCED YARD.
-The secure fence must be at least 4 feet or higher with gaps no larger than 3 inches and attached to the home.
+The secure fence must be at least 4 feet or higher with gaps no larger than 2.5 inches and attached to the home.
 An invisible fence, enclosed patio or terrace without grass, temporary fencing, dog pens or dog lots or community shared fencing (dog park) are NOT considered secure fencing.
 If your fencing has "puppy pickets" (or is supplemented with garden fencing), it needs to be at least 36 inches high from the ground up AT THE LOWEST POINT.
 No exceptions.
 We are an all-volunteer organization, and in addition to saving dogs, we have other responsibilities, so we appreciate your patience and understanding during this process.
 Response time can take up to 5 business days.
 Please inquire only if you are willing to come to Greensboro, NC to meet the dog after we schedule your home visit.
 We do not ship dogs or put them on transports.
 Veterinary Care: All Hart-2-Heart Rescue foster dogs are spayed/neutered, current on heartworm prevention, parvo/distemper, bordetella, and rabies vaccines, and are professionally groomed.
-As needed, our foster dogs have teeth cleanings, extractions, bloodwork and other diagnostic testing.
-Adoption fee: $350
+She had a dental cleaning and necessary extractions.
+Adoption fee: $500

 -